 Dondra Head is your jumping off point.
 From January to April, blue whales pass here on their route from the Bay of Bengal to the western Indian Ocean.
-They fill their bellies on the krill and squid that thrive in these waters, enriched by the outfall of Sri Lanka’s 105 rivers.
+They fill their bellies on the krill and squid that thrive in these waters, enriched by the outfall of Sri Lanka’s 103 rivers.

-Make sure you visit the 'Temple of the Tooth'.
-Wars have been fought over this relic, which is housed in a teeming temple complex in Kandy.
+Make sure you visit the Temple of the Sacred Tooth Relic, which is housed in Kandy's teeming temple complex.
+Wars have been fought over this relic, believed to have belonged to Buddha himself.
 Join the devout to add your own petal offerings and light votive candles.